NASA-Planetary-Science/AmesCAP/docs/source/installation.rst

 Spectral Analysis Capabilities
 -----------------------------

-CAP includes optional spectral analysis capabilities that require additional dependencies.
-These capabilities leverage the ``pyshtools`` library for spherical harmonic transforms and other spectral analysis functions.
+CAP includes optional spectral analysis capabilities that require additional dependencies (spatial filtering utilities).
+These capabilities leverage the ``pyshtools`` library for spherical harmonic transforms and other spectral analysis functions. ``pyshtools`` is a powerful library for working with spherical harmonics and it is an optional dependencies because it can be complex to install.
+It requires several system-level dependencies, including `libfftw3 <http://www.fftw.org/>`_ and `liblapack <http://www.netlib.org/lapack/>`_ and BLAS libraries, plus Fortran and C compilers.
+These dependencies are not included in the standard Python installation and may require additional setup.

+If you are using a conda environment, these dependencies are automatically installed when you create the environment using the provided ``environment.yml`` file.
+If you are using pip, you will need to install these dependencies manually.

 Installing with Spectral Analysis Support
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^